jefdaj/ortholang-demo/templates/tutorial_08_psiblast.md

 ### PSI-BLAST

-When making a cut you'll often want to do a sensitive search for distant homologs, and PSI-BLAST (position-specific iterated blast) is usually the best one for that.
+When making a.ol you'll often want to do a sensitive search for distant homologs, and PSI-BLAST (position-specific iterated blast) is usually the best one for that.
 You do have to be a little careful though, because it's possible for the search to be "poisoned": if the first BLASTP iteration picks up